NVIDIA/deepops/virtual/README.md

 enable virtualization in the BIOS.
 For instructions on how to accomplish this, refer to the sections at the bottom of this README: `Enabling virtualization and GPU passthrough`.

-## Bootstrap virtualization dependencies
+## Bootstrap dependencies

-This project leverages vagrant and libvirt to spin up the appropriate VMs to model a DeepOps cluster.
-To install the necessary dependencies, such as ansible, vagrant, libvirt, etc, run the included `setup.sh` on the host machine...
+To install basic dependencies for running Ansible and managing a DeepOps cluster, run the `setup.sh` found in the `scripts` directory of the repository root.

 ```
-$ ./setup.sh
+$ <deepops repo>/scripts/setup.sh
 ```

-After you've run this, it's a good idea to start a fresh login shell to ensure your environment is up to date.
-For example, you will need to be in the "libvirt" group to mangage VMs, but your current session won't include this group if libvirt was just installed.
+Virtualization-related dependencies will be installed if needed by the `vagrant_startup.sh` script.

 ## Select the Vagrant file for your Linux distro